Judefabi/unictestfrontendjude/README.md

 - Advanced command options like `max_execution_time`, `filter`, and `store` are customizable.
 - Default command parameters for easier user interaction.
+- Scraping UI to track progress of scraping

 ## Setup Instructions